ska-sa/katgpucbf/doc/xbgpu.design.b.rst

 somewhat expensive and should not be done for every chunk.
 Instead, there is an associated version number.
 When the weights/gains are updated, the master version number is incremented.
-Before processing a chunk on the GPU, this version number is compared to a version number associated with the GPU copy, and if they differ then an update is performed.
+Before processing a chunk on the GPU, this version number is compared to a version number associated with the GPU copy.
+If they differ, an update is performed.

 Missing data handling
 ^^^^^^^^^^^^^^^^^^^^^